itarient/cron.pg/README.md

 Use the following variables

-* JOB_DIR - target volume for your backups. backup.sh will form the following file structure inside it:
+* JOB_DIR - destination storage for your backups. backup.sh will form the following file structure inside it:

 ```
 JOB_DIR